eic-network/eic-network.github.io/README.md

 ./start
 ```

-5. Open http://localhost:4000 in a web browser to start editing the content
+5. Open http://localhost:4000/admin in a web browser to start editing the content and http://localhost:4000 to preview the changes.

 6. After editing, go back to the terminal and kill the server with Ctrl+C